 What carnival funding?

 So, roll to 2016 and Boiler Room gets Arts Council funding.
 It is worth noting that the Arts Council is the place to go to for funding, with over 1.6 billion of funds available.
-A few other carnival mas bands receive funding from this source also and am sure lots of cash wasted, with seemingly no one from the Arts council auditing spend.
+A few other carnival mas bands receive funding from this source also and am sure lots of cash wasted, with seemingly no one from the Arts Council auditing spend.
 The last two years have been controversial, with this said Boiler Room receiving over £297,000 of funding from the Arts Council this year, to “promote carnival and remove negativity”.
 Hmmmm…Two things.
 The Boiler Room’s money comes from a grant which was supposed to be spent on a campaign against negative media perceptions of the carnival as well as sustainability, the latter being working with sound systems to help them get funding of their own from sponsors and public bodies.
 Secondly, the question begs as to why the LNHCET are only given a miserly £100,00 grant?
-Why were the Boiler Room awarded so much and governing the sound systems?
+Why was the Boiler Room awarded so much and governing the sound systems?
 Why are the LNHCET allowed to operate with no real roles set up to ensure the safety and growth of carnival?
 How is this happening?
 A senior carnival organiser spoke up and stated that they felt that, “carnival should be completely funded by the Arts Council.
 The event is unique, it’s a cultural event where everyone is welcome.
 It’s valuable for us and our community and our country but the borough offers the barest minimum in operational funding and the trust gets no funding from the Arts Council.”
 Indeed, just why has the carnival trust not applied for funding from the coveted Arts Council over all these years?
 Surely a part of their budget could have included a fund-raising manager, instead of all this part-time voluntary staff.
 I mean the trust is responsible for putting on the London Notting Hill Carnival and the subsequent stewarding, but no one thought that this team may need help?

 In offence to the contribution given by the Arts Council to the Boiler Room, the Babylon Rooms was published.
 Amongst other criticisms, the article stated that Boiler Room only gave the sound systems just £32,000 out of the grant pot.
-What happened in reality was the live streaming of sound systems and a majority of dance DJ’s, you can search and view on YouTube, there is nothing on there about mas bands or the history of carnival.
+What happened, in reality, was the live streaming of sound systems and a majority of dance DJ’s, you can search and view on YouTube, there is nothing on there about mas bands or the history of carnival.
 Babylon Room suggests that it is a move to increase the presence of dance music in carnival.
 Quietly allowed to try and kill of the sound systems under the guise of help and assistance.
 However, Boiler Room responded to Babylon Room’s article and the controversy surrounding the funding, subsequently releasing a statement defending the money given and its contribution to carnival.
-Interesting to note though are some of their core aims and future plans, which seems to focus on the promotion and governance of sound systems and not carnival.
+Interesting to note though is some of their core aims and future plans, which seems to focus on the promotion and governance of sound systems and not carnival.

 Boiler Room (highlighted themes only) statement